yaricom/bombman-RL-AI-J2ME/README.md

 Watch this repository if iterested - I'll post updates about Python porting.

 ## Even more fun
 Here is some GIF trailer of a game play.
-The RL AI agent is on the right site - the one in blue outfits :)
+The RL AI agent is on the right site - the one in blue helmet :)

 ![BombMan](https://raw.githubusercontent.com/yaricom/bombman-RL-AI-J2ME/master/docs/ng_site/bm_trailer_176x208.gif)